-The Buddha describes the vast accumulation of bones that would result from wandering and transmigrating for an aeon.
+The Buddha describes the vast accumulation of bones that would result from wandering on and undergoing repeated existence for an aeon.

 ITI 24 Aṭṭhipuñja sutta - Heap Of Bones